A Dietitian’S Guide to Plant Based Milk

 Unsweetened

 Whether labelled as rice syrup or malt, pre-fixed with organic or raw, or listed straight up as cane sugar, added sugars are common in plant-based milks to mimic the natural sweetness of lactose in dairy milk.
-This naturally occurring lactose in dairy milk is why you may see 4.8g of sugar per 100mL on the label!
+This naturally occurring lactose in dairy milk is why you may see 4.8g of sugar per 100mL on the label of dairy milks!
 On the flip side, sugar in plant-based milks is added and provides very little nutritional benefit.
-I recommend choosing a plant-based milk which is unsweetened to avoid unwanted consequences like dental caries.
+We recommend choosing a plant-based milk which is unsweetened.

 Protein